just1and0/just1and0/README.md

 I'm a Software Engineer from Nigeria 🇳🇬 with a strong passion for iOS, React Native, JavaScript, TypeScript and the developer community.

-💬 Ask me about: React Native, JavaScript, Open Source, Mobile development.
+💬 Ask me about: React Native, JavaScript, Open Source, iOS Mobile development.

 ⚡️ What I do: